Stamp Duty Calculator

 • Buyer status: Standard (not FTB, no other properties)

-SDLT Calculation
+SDLT Calculation (Linked Transactions)

-Total SDLT on final staircase£0
+SDLT payable on the final staircase£1,560

 Same Scenario with £550,000 Current Market Value